 Easy stained glass painting with wax paper and a bottle lid!

 For your convenience, I’ve included Amazon Affiliate links in this post.
+I receive a small commission when you shop through these links.
+Thank you for your support.

 - Have your little one dab paint all over their wax paper.
 Splat it on nice and thick.
 The closer together your paint dots are, the better it is for blending the colours together in the next step.